elix/elix.org/content/documentation.md

 * [RenderUpdatesMixin](/documentation/RenderUpdatesMixin).
 Helps a component map `state` to a set of `updates` that should be applied to DOM attributes, classes, styles, and properties.
 * [ShadowTemplateMixin](/documentation/ShadowTemplateMixin).
 Creates a component's shadow root and stamps a template into it.

-For convenience, this set of core mixins is provided in a single base class called [ElementBase](/documentation/ElementBase).
-(ElementBase also includes `AttributeMarshallingMixin`, below.)
+For convenience, this set of core mixins is provided in a single base class called [ReactiveElement](/documentation/ReactiveElement).
+(ReactiveElement also includes `AttributeMarshallingMixin`, below.)
 When creating your own components, you don't have to use that base class; you can use the mixins above directly.

 The remaining Elix mixins generally focus on the transition from one of these steps in the pipeline to the next.